BACK TO GREEK WINE

 The vineyard produces two types of organic (biological) wine using Aidani and Assyrtiko grapes.
 Due to the almost overnight success of the first vintages, the winery has grown in production and distribution.

 Unfortunately, Mr. Hatzidakis passed in 2017.
-His daughter and the incredible team he built, keep the quality of the wines.
-Also, they add a new wine he began.
-You can arrange visits by appointment only.
+His daughter and the incredible team he built keep the quality of the wines.
+Also, they added a new wine he began.
+You can arrange visits only by appointment.

 Koutsoyannopoulos Winery & Wine Museum

-Before 1917, Russia loves their wine.
-After the Russian revolution, they find new markets in France and Italy.
-Countries where many of the Russian aristocrats relocated.
+Before 1917, Russia loved its wine.
+After the Russian Revolution, they found new markets in France and Italy.
+These are countries where many of the Russian aristocrats relocated.
 Coincidence?

 Santorini Wine Into the Twentieth Century.

-In 1967, electricity came to the island, and this winery is the first to have electric machinery.
+In 1967, electricity came to the island, and this winery was the first to have electric machinery.

-Today, the fourth generation, using state of the art equipment, is turning out award-winning wines.
+Today, the fourth generation, using state-of-the-art equipment, is turning out award-winning wines.
 Tastings are available.
-Also, you can arrange grape stomping in advance for groups up to 20.
+Also, you can arrange grape stomping in advance for groups of up to 20.
 But what to do with all the old equipment?

 Wine Museum

-Taking more than 100 years of history, adding original artifacts from the wineries past, the family has a unique museum.
-It is a tribute to the wine industry of Santorini.
+With more than 100 years of history, adding original artifacts from the winery’s past, the family has a unique museum.
+It is a tribute to the Santorini wine industry.

 Here, you can see tools, storage vessels, and machines.
 These are not just from this winery.
 There are articles from other wineries dating back to 1660.
-The exhibit is in chronological order in a winding labyrinth of storerooms (caves) underground.
+The exhibit is arranged in chronological order within a winding labyrinth of underground storerooms (caves).

 A Tasty Ending.

-The tour ends in the wineries tasting room.
+The tour ends in the winery’s tasting room.
 The location is just east of Mesaria, near the airport, and is open year-round.

 Domaine Sigalas

-This younger winery, dating from 1991, is more an event than a winery visit.
-Yes, you can do an a la carte tasting of their award-winning wines, and be on your way.
+This younger winery, dating from 1991, is more of an event than a winery visit.
+Yes, you can do an à la carte tasting of their award-winning wines and be on your way.
 But what they are famous for are their wine tasting experiences.

 Experiences.